Educator, Child Care Services (Avalon Y Location)

 - Current Standard First Aid and CPR ‘C’ Certifications

 - Criminal Reference Check for the Vulnerable Sector, not more than 6 months old is required

-- Annually all staff must complete the mandatory training for Protecting Children, Youth, and Vulnerable Persons and submit the certificate of completion.
+- Annually all staff must complete the mandatory training for the Protecting Children, Youth, and Vulnerable Persons, and submit the certificate of completion.

 - Communication: Communicates in a thorough, clear, and timely manner and supports information sharing and goal achievement across the Association.